lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 the next slot is picked in a pseudo random order.
 The entry is then added to the first empty slot.

-The primary operations a dictionary supports are:
+The primary operations a hash table supports are:

 -   **search(D, k)** -- Given a search key $k$, return a pointer to the element in dictionary $D$ whose key value is $k$, if one exists.